marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/csharp-features-java-doesnt-have.md

 *Don't get mad at me if there are any errors!
 Some of the code may not have been tested. ;)*

+*Updated on 8 Nov 2023, with details on equivalent to delegates in Java.*

 ## Contents

 0. <a href="/articles/csharp-features-java-doesnt-have#section-0">What is C# and .NET?</a>